Persona78/RealCamMI/README.md

 ## Known Limitations

 - **Zoom crop resolution loss**: software zoom crop reduces effective resolution proportionally (~3MP at 2×, ~0.8MP at 4×).
-The Garnet sensor does not expose native 200MP resolution via Camera2 API.
+The Garnet sensor does not expose native 200MP resolution via the Camera2 API.
 - **EXIF loss on zoom crop**: recompression of the zoomed JPEG discards the original EXIF metadata.
 - **Video colour shift on Garnet**: a colour/exposure shift occurs the moment video recording starts.
 This is a device-level HAL/firmware issue, confirmed not to occur on Ulefone or other Xiaomi devices, and is not fixable from application code.
-Use the stock camera app for video on Garnet; the photo mode is unaffected.
+Use the stock camera app for video on Garnet; photo mode is unaffected.
 - **OpenCV post-processing latency**: bilateral filter and CLAHE require JPEG decode + recompression, adding save time proportional to image resolution.

 ---

 ## Code Convention

-All fork-specific changes are marked with `[REALCAMMI FORK]` in inline comments throughout the source, making it straightforward to identify changes when merging upstream updates.
+All fork-specific changes are marked with `[REALCAMMI FORK]` in inline comments throughout the source, documenting the rationale for each deviation and making it straightforward to identify and re-apply changes when merging future upstream updates.

 ---

 ## License

-RealCamMI is licensed under the **GNU General Public License v3.0 or later**, the same as upstream Open Camera.
+RealCamMI is licensed under the **GNU General Public License v3.0 or later**, the same licence as upstream Open Camera, as required for any distributed derivative work under the GPL.
 See `gpl-3.0.txt` for the full license text.
+No additional restrictions are imposed beyond those of the GPLv3.

 ---